CP1404/Practicals/prac_05/README.md

     Read the request (see if there's anything specific to review), then click on Commits to see the commits:
     ![GitHub Code review commits](../images/05image11.png)
-    Then click on the commit to see the code in "diff" view.
+    Then click on the commit to see the code in "diff" view (old on the left, new on the right).

 5. Read through the code on GitHub and add line comments.
 Hover your mouse over the lines and look for the plus icon to add a comment.